cytech/Home-Assistant-wundergroundpws/README.md

 Please consider this when using the following information.

+To Install, copy the custom_components directory into your .homeassistant directory

+or

+copy the contents of the custom_components into an existing custom_components directory in your .homeassistant directory.

 Current conditions are generated from the wundergroundpws configured pws_id.

 Forecast is generated from the HA configured latitude/longitude.